Alumnus Honored for Dedication to Supporting Hispanic Success in Higher Education

 How Cal Poly Prepared Recent Alumna Sydney Nguyen For Her Career in Design (Q+A)

 Meet recent alumna Sydney Nguyen (Comparative Ethnic Studies, '20) and learn about her experience at Cal Poly and how it prepared her for life beyond the university.

 Two Cal Poly Alumni serve AmeriCorps to Support Volunteer Work In the SLO Community (Q+A)

 Meet two alumni who graduated Cal Poly in 2019 and joined Americorps, a civil society program engages adults in public service work.
 They serve Americorps to support volunteer work in the San Luis Obispo community.

-Anthropology and Geography Professor and Former Student Travel to Easter Island to Record Famous Historical Sites
+Anthropology and Geography Professor and Alumnus Travel to Easter Island to Record Famous Historical Sites

 In 2010, professor Terry Jones took a group of students to northeastern Nevada, where they worked as archaeologists for the first time.
 Ten years later, one of those students took him to Easter Island to help record some of the island’s famous statues.

 Career Connections is Cal Poly’s exclusive online networking and mentoring platform.
 Now you can expand your professional network and provide support to our amazing students.